Rashomon Capacity: A Metric for Predictive Multiplicity in Classification: Empirical study

+With the discrete $\epsilon$-multiplicity subset obtained by solving \eqref{eq:search-parameter}, Rashomon Capacity can be computed by standard procedures such as the Blahut–Arimoto (BA) algorithm \citep{blahut1972computation, arimoto1972algorithm}.
+The BA algorithm is a class of iterative algorithms for numerically computing \emph{discrete} channel capacity (or more generally, the rate-distortion function), see Appendix~\ref{appendix:ba} for more details.
+Note that AWP may still underestimate the true Rashomon Capacity, yet it greatly improves the estimates compared to prior work and is less computationally intensive than sampling, as shown in the next section.

+The procedure in \eqref{eq:search-parameter} reveals a desirable property of a Rashomon subset: it should include models with significant score variations.
+Similarly, a desirable Rashomon subset for accurately evaluating ambiguity/discrepancy is one with models that have most score disagreement.
+This property also explains why collecting a Rashomon subset by straightforwardly sampling models \citep{semenova2019study} in the Rashomon set could be inefficient (cf. Algorithm~\ref{alg:sampling-RS}) since the randomly sampled models would not necessarily have a significant score disagreement/variation.
+In fact, the sampling strategy could require a significant amount of models; see for example in \citet[Section~6]{semenova2019study}, a Rashomon subset consisting of 250k decision trees.

-\section{Empirical Study}
+\section{Empirical study}

-We illustrate how to measure, report, and resolve predictive multiplicity of probabilistic classifiers using Rashomon Capacity on UCI Adult \citep{Lichman:2013}, COMPAS \citep{angwin2016machine}, HSLS \citep{ingels2011high}, and CIFAR-10 datasets \citep{krizhevsky2009learning}.
+We illustrate how to measure, report, and potentially resolve predictive multiplicity of probabilistic classifiers using Rashomon Capacity on UCI Adult \citep{Lichman:2013}, COMPAS \citep{angwin2016machine}, HSLS \citep{ingels2011high}, and CIFAR-10 datasets \citep{krizhevsky2009learning}.
 UCI Adult and COMPAS are two binary classification datasets on income and recidivism prediction, respectively, and are widely used in fairness research \citep{mehrabi2021survey}.
-The HSLS is an education dataset, collected from high school students in the USA, whose features include student and parent information.
+The HSLS is an education dataset, collected from high school students in the USA, whose features include student and parent information (see Appendix~\ref{appendix:data-preprocessing} for details).
 We created a binary label $Y$ from students' $9^\text{th}$-grade math test scores (i.e., top 50\% vs. bottom 50\%).
 We select the first three datasets to illustrate the effect of predictive multiplicity on individuals.
 Finally, we include the CIFAR-10 dataset to demonstrate how to report Rashomon Capacity in multi-class classification.

 For the classifiers, we adopt feed-forward neural networks for the first three datasets, and a convolutional neural network VGG16 \citep{simonyan2014very} for CIFAR-10.
+For more information on the datasets, neural network architectures, and training details, see Appendix~\ref{appendix:exp-setup}.
 All numbers reported are evaluated on the test set.
-For more information on the datasets, neural network architectures, and training details, see Appendix~\ref{appendix:exp}.
-Code to reproduce our experiments are available at \href{https://github.com/HsiangHsu/rashomon-capacity}{this GitHub link}.
-To the best of the authors' knowledge, this is the first time that predictive multiplicity metrics are formally measured and reported in neural networks\footnote{\citet[Section~8]{breiman2001statistical} reported the Rashomon effect in neural networks on a regression problems, yet did not formally measure this effect.}.